ervinkumarIO/backnest-car-dealership/docs/PROGRESSIVE_FACETS_FILTERING.md

 1. User sets `price_max=100000` → Should only show facets for cars under 100k
 2. User then selects `brand=Mercedes` → Should only show facets for Mercedes cars under 100k
 3. But the old implementation always showed facets for ALL cars regardless of applied filters

-## Laravel Reference Implementation

-The implementation was updated to match the Laravel version's sophisticated logic, which includes:
-- **Smart field filtering**: Only show model options when brand is selected
-- **Active filter tracking**: Show selected values with their counts
-- **Progressive narrowing**: Each filter further narrows down available options
-- **Sorted results**: Facets sorted by count (descending)
-- **Case normalization**: "Toyota" and "TOYOTA" are treated as the same brand

 ## Root Cause